Super Bowl 53 Teams

 Few teams in Super Bowl history have embraced the underdog role quite like this iteration of the Philadelphia Eagles.
-Ever since the team lost MVP front-runner Carson Wentz due to injury, the Eagles have been tabbed as pups three times in five games – matching their season total through the previous 13 outings.
+Ever since the team lost MVP front-runner Carson Wentz due to injury late in the season, the Eagles have been tabbed as pups three times in five games – matching their season total through the previous 13 outings.
 Of course, the Eagles have proven the doubters wrong by winning both of their playoff games despite being the first No. 1 seed to ever be spotted points.

 History suggests little reason to doubt the Eagles entering the Super Bowl with underdogs going a stellar 13-4 ATS in the past 17 Super Bowls.